Risograph Effect

 What This Tool Does

-This tool lets you build a Riso-inspired image effect directly in the browser.
+This tool creates a more readable, print-like Risograph effect directly in the browser.

 You can: